 “We accomplished this shit.
 We did this together.
 Fuck yeah!
 We are all a part of this history,” he also said, adding: “Let’s burn this shit down.”

-Sullivan was filming as a Capitol police officer shot Trump supporter Ashli Babbit as she attempted to enter a barricaded section of the Capitol.
-Babbit, a 14-year Air Force veteran later died.
+Sullivan was filming as a Capitol police officer shot Trump supporter Ashli Babbitt as she attempted to enter a barricaded section of the Capitol.
+Babbitt, a 14-year Air Force veteran later died.
 (RELATED: Feds Charge Man Who Beat Cop With Flag Pole At Capitol)

 In an interview with CNN’s Anderson Cooper hours after the fatal shooting, Sullivan acknowledged he was not a Trump supporter, but denied instigating the rioters who stormed the Capitol.

 “I don’t want to see people get hurt unnecessarily,” he told Cooper.

 Some Trump supporters have pointed to Sullivan’s presence in the Capitol to claim that left-wing activists may have served as agent provocateurs, egging on Trump supporters to break into the Capitol and commit violence.

 Sullivan, who uses the online name JaydenX, addressed those allegations in a tweet on Jan.
 10.

 Let’s clear the air so that these right-wing MF, especially @RudyGiuliani and his band of #trumpets, are coming after me, a black man filming at the #uscapitol.
 I was there to document an event of @realDonaldTrump‘s so-called #stormthecapitol on Jan 6th. pic.twitter.com/xPC3D4N4Cp